 “Do you all need out?”

-“Just Maebhe, but we do need to make a brief stop before we get her out.”
+“Just Maebhe, but we do need to make a brief stop, first.”

 “No problem.
 Where to?”

-Roman bit his lip.
+Roman glanced at Maebhe and Dinara.
 “Unity Prison.
 I don’t expect you’ll want to come with?”

 Ivey tried to laugh, but it died in his throat when he saw Roman’s expression.
 “What, you’re serious?
-Atiuh’s name, Roman.
-No, I won’t come with!
+Atiuh’s name, Roman, no, I don’t want to come with!
 Why would you go back there?”

 Maebhe and Dinara watched the exchange with wide eyes.
 Roman carefully avoided their gazes, saying, “Maebhe’s brother and his fiancé were arrested.
 I’m one of the only ones who could help get them back.”